 I spent most of my life struggling with strict diets and consistency around healthy eating.
 Macros allow me to have a more relaxed approach to eating while hitting fitness goals.

-I have tried every "diet"- vegan, paleo, whole 30, ketogenic diet, weight watchers, gluten-free, dairy-free, fasting, intermittent fasting, etc.
+I have tried every "diet"- vegan, paleo, whole 30, ketogenic diet, Weight Watchers, gluten-free, dairy-free, fasting, intermittent fasting, etc.

 Foods were perceived as "good" or "bad."
 And I would be hard on myself if I didn't eat perfectly, which in my mind consisted of a pile of lettuce leaves.
 I thought lettuce leaves must be good because they are gluten-free, dairy-free, vegan, vegetarian, whole 30, paleo, keto, AND all-natural.
 Oh, the hidden beliefs that shape our lives.